acje/quality-attributes/README.md

 TOGAF has a definition of security that reads more like confidentiality, which is considered a subset of security by most definitions.

 I'd like to find some natural way to structure quality attributes such that they are more easily reasoned about and such that I can with greater certainty know if I have covered the whole spectrum.
 A hierarchical model, like TOGAF is attempting, would be nice because one could more easily identify areas to emphasize if you first know that a higher-level attribute is of importance to the system.
-However it is not certain that quality attributes naturally organises into som kind of a tree structure hierarchy. https://www.youtube.com/watch?v=ARkLVvtxUZI https://www.slideshare.net/Kevlin/a-system-is-not-a-tree
+However, it is not certain that quality attributes naturally organizes into some kind of a tree structure hierarchy. https://www.youtube.com/watch?v=ARkLVvtxUZI https://www.slideshare.net/Kevlin/a-system-is-not-a-tree